rest-feeds/rest-feeds/README.md

 * Avro
 * any other

+## Pages and Polling

+:warning: TODO

+## Tombstone

+:warning: TODO

+## Compaction

+Entries may be deleted, when another entry was added to the feed with the same key.

+:warning: TODO

+## Authentication

+:warning: TODO

 ## Filter

 Servers _may_ support filtering.

-Filtering is used
+:warning: TODO which query paramter

 Entries are still included, but th payload is omitted.
 A field `"filtered": true` is added to the entry.

-## Tombstone

-## Compaction

-Entries may be deleted, when another entry was added to the feed with the same key.

-##  ISO 8601

 ## Design Decisions

 ### Static Pagination

-Static pages are simpler than dynamic pagination.
+Static pages are simpler than dynamic pagination with server-side filtering.

 - Cachable
 - Easier to implement efficiently